Pedro Castro (racquetball): Career breakthrough – First National final (2012–2015)

-Career breakthrough - International medal & National championship (2016-2020)
+Career breakthrough – International medal & National championship (2016–2020)

 For a third straight year, Castro went to the Pan American Championships.
-In 2016, he played Men's Doubles with Tim Landeryou in San Luis Potosi, Mexico, which was their 2nd partnership at the Pan Am Championships, as they were also doubles partners in 2014.
+In 2016, he played Men's Doubles with Tim Landeryou in San Luis Potosí, Mexico, which was their 2nd partnership at the Pan Am Championships, as they were also doubles partners in 2014.
 The pair came home with bronze medals after losing in the semi-finals to Mexicans Alejandro Landa and Javier Moreno, 15–11, 14–15, 11–4.
 They got to the semis by defeating Costa Ricans Felipe Camacho and Teobaldo Fumero, 15–11, 13–15, 11–6.
 This was Castro's first medal for Canada.

 He followed up that international medal by winning his first Canadian Championship, which came in Men's Doubles at the 2016 Canadian Championships in Burlington, Ontario.
 Castro and Samuel Murray beat Nicolas Bousquet and Tommy Murray, 15–8, 15–1, in the final.
 In the semi-finals, they defeated Tim Landeryou and Eric Desrochers, 15–12, 15–12.
 In Men's Singles that year, Castro was the 4th seed but was upset by veteran Corey Osborne in the Round of 16, 6–15, 15–4, 12–10.

 At the National Team Selection Event in November 2016 in Valleyfield, Québec, Castro lost in the quarterfinals to James Landeryou, 15–6, 5–15, 11–3.
 Then in February 2017, Castro was 4th at the National Team Selection Event in Calgary.
 He lost in the semi-finals to Mike Green, 15–6, 15–8, and then dropped the 3rd place to Tim Landeryou due to an injury during the match.

 Castro and Tim Landeryou teamed for Men's Doubles at the 2017 Pan American Championships in San José, Costa Rica, which was their 3rd appearance together and Castro's 4th overall.
 They lost in the quarterfinals to the Dominican Republic team of Ramon De Leon and Luis Perez, 15–6, 15–10.

 In the 2017 Canadian Championships in Brossard, Québec, Castro and Landeryou faced off in the quarterfinals with Landeryou coming out on top, 7–15, 15–10, 11–2.
 In doubles, Castro and Samuel Murray were upset in the semi-finals by Mike Green and Trevor Webb, 15–6, 10–15, 11–8.